 Bullying, as defined in M.G.L. c.
-71, § 37O, is the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+71, § 37O, is the repeated use by one or more students or by a member of a school staff including, but not limited to, an educator, administrator, school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a victim that:

-- i. causes physical or emotional harm to the target or damage to the target's property; - ii. places the target in reasonable fear of harm to himself or herself or of damage to his or her property; - iii. creates a hostile environment at school for the target; - iv. infringes on the rights of the target at school; or - v. materially and substantially disrupts the education process or the orderly operation of a school.
+- i. causes physical or emotional harm to the victim or damage to the victim's property; - ii. places the victim in reasonable fear of harm to himself or herself or of damage to his or herproperty; - iii. creates a hostile environment at school for the victim; - iv. infringes on the rights of the victim at school; or - v. materially and substantially disrupts the education process or the orderly operation of a school.